Follow this Page for updates

 The mushroom Yamabushitake (Hericium erinaceus) contains:

-Polysaccharides, named HEF-P and belonging to the beta-glucan family; which can be broken down into four polysaccharides The percentage of polysaccharides in the fruiting bodies seems to be around 20%, with 18.59% found with an ethanol extraction.
+And a polysacchaide component (Hericium erinaceus ) - Polysaccharides, named HEF-P and belonging to the beta-glucan family; which can be broken down into four polysaccharides The percentage of polysaccharides in the fruiting bodies seems to be around 20%, with 18.59% found with an ethanol extraction with the overall structure of these polysaccharides comprising xylose (7.8%), ribose (2.7%), glucose (68.4%), arabinose (11.3%), galactose (2.5%) and mannose (5.2%).

-The total phenolic content of Yamabushitake appears to be in the range of 10.20 ± 2.25mg GAE/g with the hot water extract, which appears to be up to 5-fold higher than oven cooked levels () and either methanolic or freeze-dried fruit bodies.
+The total phenolic content of Yamabushitake appears to be in the range of 10.20+/-2.25mg gallic acid equivalents (GAE) per gram (about 1%) with the hot water extract, which appears to be up to 5-fold higher than oven cooked levels and either methanolic or freeze-dried fruit bodies.
+This 10.20+/-2.25mg GAE/g (phenolic content) is significantly less than the reference drug of Quercetin (194.24+/-7.58) and on a potency basis the overall antioxidant potential of yamabushitake is about 17.7% that of quercetin in vitro.

 An analogue of the Hericenones, called 3-hydroxyhericenone, has been implicated in preserving neurons from death induced by endoplasmic reticulum stress.
 This mechanism of action is also seen with various benzene compounds in Yamabushitake.